Concordium/concordium.github.io/source/shared/smart-contracts/guides/inspect-instance.rst

 Inspect a smart contract instance
 =================================

-This guide will show you how to inspect a smart contract instance.
+This guide explains how to inspect a smart contract instance.
-Inspecting an instance will show you its name, owner, module reference, balance, and receive-functions:
+Inspecting an instance shows you its name, owner, module reference, balance, and receive-functions:

 Preparation